 If so, now’s your chance to turn that attic into a comfy and relaxing reading space.

-Find some comfy furniture, a nice bookshelf, and wall fixtures to set the peaceful tone that you’re looking for out of your new reading place.
+Find some comfy furniture, wall fixtures, a nice bookshelf, or a sturdy ladder shelf that is available at Nathan James, to set the peaceful tone that you’re looking for out of your new reading place.

 5. Man Cave